quasarframework/quasar-framework.org/source/components/color-palette.md

 `primary`, `secondary`, `tertiary`
 `positive`, `negative`, `info`, `warning`, `white`, `light`, `dark`, `faded`

-On the following colors there are variations available:
+ Colors come in the following preset hues:
 `red`, `pink`, `purple`, `deep-purple`, `indigo`, `blue`, `light-blue`, `cyan`, `teal`, `green`, `light-green`, `lime`, `yellow`, `amber`, `orange`, `deep-orange`, `brown`, `grey`, `blue-grey`

 Example of color variation: `red`, `red-1`, `red-2`, ..., `red-14`.
-See the demo to make a good picture of what variations are.
+See the demo to get an idea of what variations do to the shade of the color.
 Variation 11 to 14 are color accents.

 ## Using as CSS Classes
 Use `text-` or `bg-` prefixes as class names to change the color of text or the color of the background.